zencart/documentation/content/dev/languages/what_to_translate.md

 #### Standard admin menus and submenus:

 As written above there are four SQL tables of interest, `'configuration'`, `'configuration_group'`, `'product_types'` and `'product_type_layout'`.
-It is eaier to take care of them one by one.
+It is easier to take care of them one by one.
 After copying SQL INSERT queries from **`zc_install/sql/install/mysql_zencart.sql`** file, the following regular expressions will be very handy:

 ***Table configuration:***
 Find: